carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ~~~
 {: .output}

-Create a file, `echo.cwl`, to contain your CWL example for this:
+To start our workflow we first create a file, `echo.cwl`, to contain our code:
 ~~~
 cwlVersion: v1.2
 class: CommandLineTool